Program Name: The Texas Affordable Baccalaureate Program

 Project Partners: The Texas Higher Education Coordinating Board, South Texas College, Texas A&M University–Commerce, and the College for All Texans Foundation

-The Texas Higher Education Coordinating Board (THECB) will launch the “Texas Affordable Baccalaureate Program” in fall 2013, a new Bachelor of Applied Science (BAS) degree that uses a competency-based model and year-round flat-rate tuition to shorten the path to college completion.
+The Texas Higher Education Coordinating Board (THECB) launched the “Texas Affordable Baccalaureate Program” in spring 2014, a new Bachelor of Applied Science (BAS) degree that uses a competency-based model and year-round flat-rate tuition to shorten the path to college completion.
 The project is a joint venture by the Texas Higher Education Coordinating Board (THECB), South Texas College, Texas A&M University–Commerce, and the College for All Texans Foundation.

 The program was designed with two critical challenges in mind: (1) the rising cost of tuition for students and (2) a growing adult population, particularly Hispanic, that often lacks the right credentials and academic training to survive in today’s economy.